Household Hazardous Waste

 Pre-filled syringes and auto-injectors with an integral or attached needle is considered a "sharp."

-Old vitamins and supplements may be composted along with the cotton & the packaging recycled (ex. clean, dry plastic bottle) or put in the garbage (ex. blister packs) as they are not considered medications/hazardous.
+Old vitamins and supplements may be composted along with the cotton filler.
+Packaging can be recycled (ex. clean, dry plastic bottle) or put in the garbage (ex. blister packs).
 Silica gel packs can be reused (e.g. edible dry goods) or landfilled.

 At the kiosk: Take care at the kiosk not to introduce too many materials into the kiosk drop-chute at one time.
 Check the kiosk chute after closing to ensure the drugs dropped into the kiosk.
 Federal law prevents anyone from reviewing or examining the drugs you wish to dispose, so place them in the kiosk yourself – do not accept any unsolicited assistance to do so.